 Before anything can be designed we need access to the data.
 In several scenarios, any one of the ODA’s included in the designer can be used.
 For this project we had some non-traditional data that needed to be retrieved from Eurotech.
 This leaves us with two options.
 We can either create a scripted data source or create a POJO.
 I decided that a POJO would best meet the needs of this project.
 I won’t be covering the POJO creation in detail, if you’re new to building a POJO as a data source then take a look at this devshare.

-Eurotech provides a library in maven that I was able to use for the data retrieval, the documentation can be found here.
+Eurotech provides a library in maven that I was able to use for the data retrieval.
 By making use of the Eurotech API’s which implement Kura, I was able to make simple calls to the Eurotech hardware and retrieve the historical data by passing it which sensors I wanted, the max records, and how many seconds in the past to retrieve from.
 Once I had access to this data I only needed to place it in an ArrayList as described in the above devshare.

 normalizedValue = (currentValue – minimumValue) / (maximumValue – minimumValue)